Courtenay, British Columbia: Museums and art galleries

 The HMCS Alberni Museum and Memorial (HAMM) is located in the heart of downtown Courtenay at the Courtenay Mall.
 HAMM features the memorial to the men of HMCS Alberni and U-480, as well as exhibits from the Great War to the present day of the Canadian Forces.
 Periodic guest exhibits are featured such as "War Brides: One Way Passage", "Anne Frank: A History For Today" and "One War; Two Victories" (an exhibit honouring the Chinese Canadian veterans of World War II, many of whom were born and raised in nearby Cumberland.
 HAMM is a founding member of CVMA (Comox Valley Museum Association).
 It is open year-round.

 The Courtenay and District Museum and Palaeontology Centre offers fossil tours of local rivers and historical exhibits.
 It is open year-round.

 The Comox Air Force Museum and Heritage Airpark is located at the main gate of CFB Comox and has exhibitions from the First World War onwards and is open year-round.
 The Heritage Airpark is home to several aircraft and is open from May to September.

 Located in Cumberland is the Cumberland Museum & Archives.
 The museum, which is open year-round, depicts the history of coal mining in the area.

 A 10-minute drive away is the Comox Archives and Museum on Comox Avenue.
 It explores the history of Port Augusta and a century of military presence on Goose Spit, and houses the archives from early settlers and the famous wharf in Comox where the 102nd Battalion headed off to World War I.

 Just north of the city is the Nim-Nim Interpretive Centre.
 Situated on the Puntledge RV Campground, the site was the original home of the Pentlatch People, it is named for Chief Joe Nim-Nim.
 The centre highlights the achievements of the First Nations people of the area.

 There are several art galleries in the city.
 The I-Hos Gallery is run by the K'ómoks First Nation and displays modern and traditional BC coastal First Nations art.
 The Comox Valley Community Arts Council helps to support the Comox Valley Art Gallery and the Muir Gallery.

 Provincial parks

 There are several Provincial Parks in the area:

+Kin Beach Provincial Park offers a large day-use area with picnic facilities and a playground, as well as a campground.